CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/visualization.rst

 Visualization
 ==================

 Engine could log replay file.
 You could follow these steps to easily use these files to get visualization of your algorithm.
+But `mapbox token` and `yarn` is required.

 1. Put the ``lightinfo.json``, ``roadinfo.json``, ``time*.json`` from `/log` to `/ui/src/log`